IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/exploreAAP.md

     ![](_attachments/zOSpingJob.png)

-Spend some time exploring the other templates that are ready to use.
+Take time to explore the other templates that are ready to use.
 Learn more about the automation capabilities <a href="https://ibm.ent.box.com/v/ansible4zos-demo-guide" target="_blank">here</a>.